bxparks/AceTime/examples/AutoBenchmark/README.md

   template function, and the compiler is not able to optimize the resulting function as well as the hand-rolled version.
 The slightly decrease in speed seemed acceptable cost to reduce duplicate code maintenance.
+* In v1.7.2, `SystemClock::clockMillis()` became non-virtual after incorporating
+  AceRoutine v1.3.
+The sizeof `SystemClockLoop` and `SystemClockCoroutine` decreases 4 bytes on AVR, and 4-8 bytes on 32-bit processors.
+No signficant changes in CPU time.

 ## Arduino Nano